 Frequently depicted with the branches reaching up and the roots pointing down, the Tree of Life is said to represent the connection between heaven and earth.
 These days, this symbol is seen in many forms and used for jewelry and tattoos.

 3. The Triskele

 Derived from the Greek word ‘triskeles’ which means 3 legs, Triskele is sometimes referred to as Triskelion and is constructed from spirals in various forms.
-The spiral is said to be an important spiritual marking which dates back to ancient origins in Irish culture.
+The spiral is said to be an important spiritual marking that dates back to ancient origins in Irish culture.

 Made up of 3 joining spirals, the ancient Irish believed that everything happens in batches of 3, or ‘the 3rd times the charm’ – a belief that still exists today.

-The spirals are also said to symbolize the inner and outer worlds and the themes of birth, death, and rebirth as well as the unity of mental, physical and spiritual self.
+The spirals are also said to symbolize the inner and outer worlds and the themes of birth, death, and rebirth as well as the unity of mental, physical, and spiritual self.

 4. The Harp

 Still played commonly in traditional Irish bands and pubs that support their music, the roots of the Harp as a symbol are somewhat vague.
 The use of it, however, dates back to before the 6th century and that Irish King Brian Boru circa 1000 was an accomplished harp player.

 The Irish harp, also known as the Gaelic harp, Celtic harp, or Clarsach, is a lesser-known traditional symbol of Ireland and believed to represent royalty and the immortality of the soul.